 THE UPS AND DOWNS – LIFE’S JOURNEY

-When things work out we are happy.
-When things don’t work out we are sad.
-When we are waiting to find out whether we are going to be sad or happy we are anxious.
-This cycle must be broken if you are going to stay in this business for the long haul.
-One has to learn how to see life as a continuum not as a stock market graph.
+If you are going to stay in this business for the long haul one has to learn how to see life as a continuum or a wave not as a stock market graph.
 The tide comes in, the tide goes out.
 Beware the fate of Smeagol (Gollum) and your desire for the shiny object.
-In this blog I’d like to explore a few exit strategies out of this intricate web we weave for ourselves.
+In this blog I’d like to explore a few exit strategies to find your way out of this intricate web we weave for ourselves.

 We come into this world expressing ourselves with a howl.
-With our first breath we are already declaring our presence.
+With our first breath we declare our presence.
 This desire can be curbed or thwarted, perverted or diverted over the course of your life and it can only be stopped if you decide to give up on your dream.
-Before I get lost in a forest of metaphor, let’s focus on the specific matter at hand.
+Let’s focus on the specific matter at hand.

 HOW TO LEAVE THE ROOM